cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 provision an identity for an app; while the implementation of that capability might be via a cloud-hosted identity service.
 An internal platform team may manage the web page and an API, but not the actual service implementation.
-Platform teams should consider creating and maintaining their own capabilities only when a required capability is not available elsewhere.
+Platform teams should usually consider creating and maintaining their own capabilities only when a required capability is not available elsewhere.

 ## Challenges with platforms